Anas Al-Khob

 Anas Ashraf Mohammad Al-Khob (أنس الخب; born 1 February 2006) is a Jordanian professional footballer who plays as a right-winger for Jordanian Pro League club Al-Faisaly and Jordan U-23.

 Club career

 Al-Faisaly

 Al-Khob began his career at Al-Faisaly.

+Al-Khob found himself unused during the first half of the 2025–26 Jordanian Pro League season.
+However, on 23 January 2026, Al-Khob was rotated in against Al-Salt, where he forced a penalty to go his way, for Ahmad Ersan to convert the winning goal.

 International career

-Al-Khob began his international career as a Jordan U-17 player.
+Al-Khob began his international career as a Jordan under-17 player.

-He was then a part of the Jordan U-20 team, having participated in the 2024 WAFF U-19 Championship and qualifiers.
+He was then a part of the Jordan under-20 team, having participated in the 2024 WAFF U-19 Championship and qualifiers.

-On 15 May 2025, Al-Khob was called up to the Jordan U23 team for the 2025 WAFF U-23 Championship held in Oman.
+On 15 May 2025, Al-Khob was called up to the Jordan under-23 team for the 2025 WAFF U-23 Championship held in Oman.
+On 23 December 2025, Kalbouneh was called up to the 2026 AFC U-23 Asian Cup, participating in all four matches and providing an assist against Kyrgyzstan.